What Is Miner-Extractable Value (MEV)?

 As a result, the user’s trade is executed at a suboptimal exchange rate, increasing the costs of using decentralized exchanges in the form of an “invisible fee” where fewer tokens than initially expected are received.
 Similar to exchange arbitrage, frontrunning bots compete for these opportunities by engaging in a transaction fee bidding war to get their transaction processed first, thereby inflating the cost of creating any transaction on the blockchain network.

 Exchange arbitrage and frontrunning represent just two examples of how MEV is generated and can adversely affect users.
 However, they are not the only situations in which MEV is possible.
-If and when miners begin to capture more MEV opportunities for themselves, it is possible that more advanced reordering strategies are used to further extract value from users.
-While arbitrage bots and frontrunning bots can only reorder their transactions by paying a higher transaction fee, miners can reorder and insert their own transactions into a block for free.
+If and when block producers begin to capture more MEV opportunities for themselves, it is possible that more advanced reordering strategies are used to further extract value from users.
+While arbitrage bots and frontrunning bots can only reorder their transactions by paying a higher transaction fee, block producers can reorder and insert their own transactions into a block for free.
 This opens up even more opportunities for MEV, which in the worst cases can lead to block reorganizations and consensus instability.

 Mitigating MEV: Chainlink Fair Sequencing Services

-Chainlink FSS decentralizes the process of transaction ordering, ensuring that smart contracts process transactions in a provably fair manner devoid of any preferential ordering.
-FSS not only prevents unfair transaction ordering but also has the potential to lower network gas prices (transaction fees) by reducing the occurrence of gas price bidding wars.
-Depending on the ordering policy, the amount of fees a user pays has no effect on the final ordering of their transaction relative to other transactions.
+Fundamentally, Chainlink FSS aims to decentralize the process of transaction ordering, helping ensure that smart contracts process transactions in a provably fair manner devoid of any preferential ordering.
+FSS not only helps prevent unfair transaction ordering but also has the potential to lower network gas prices (transaction fees) by reducing the occurrence of gas price bidding wars, as the amount of fees a user pays doesn’t affect the final ordering of their transaction relative to other transactions.
 Chainlink FSS can be used in various ways, including serving as a pre-processing stage for smart contracts on a layer-1 blockchain as well as ordering transactions for layer-2 networks and decentralizing rollup sequencers.